Upper School Curriculum Guide

 AP MUSIC THEORY

 The course fosters an understanding of music by developing a fluency in music notation and ear training skills.
-Students will study tonal harmony though melodic and harmonic analysis, part writing, dictation and sight singing (emphasis on ear training not vocal beauty.)
+Students will study tonal harmony through melodic and harmonic analysis, part writing, dictation, and sight singing (emphasis on ear training not vocal beauty.)
 Students will take the Advanced Placement exam in Music Theory in May.
 Preference will be given to students who are members of Concert Choir or Wind Ensemble.
-(1 unit; Grades 10-12; permission of the department chair required, grants 1 Arts credit)
+(1 unit; Grades 10-12; permission of the department chair required)

 CONCERT CHOIR

 The Concert Choir creates a community of singers by preparing and performing several varied choral programs throughout the year including at least one major work such as Mozart's Requiem or Bernstein’s Chichester Psalms.
 The choir gives approximately ten concerts annually both in school and throughout the community.
 Because of the challenging repertoire studied, it is essential that each member of the choir develop musical literacy.
-(1 unit, 3 periods per cycle; Grades 9-12, no prerequisite or audition required, grants 1 Arts credit)
+(1 unit; Grades 9-12; no prerequisite or audition required)

 HONORS CONCERT CHOIR

-A mixed chamber choir, a treble choir, and tenor/ bass choir are open by audition to students enrolled in the Concert Choir.
+A mixed chamber choir, a treble choir, and tenor/bass choir are open by audition to students enrolled in the Concert Choir.
 Singers working at the honors level rehearse and perform additional repertoire appropriate to each group’s small size and advanced level.
 Participation in Concert Choir is part of the curriculum.
-(1 unit, two additional meetings per cycle; Grades 9-12, placed by audition in the fall, grants 1 Arts credit)
+(1 unit; Grades 9-12; placed by audition in the fall)

 WIND ENSEMBLE

 The Wind Ensemble repertoire is chosen primarily from classic band literature encompassing a variety of music styles.
 The group performs throughout the year at school events, festivals, and in the larger community.
 Ensemble rehearsals are devoted to developing a strong sense of pitch, dynamics, phrasing and blend.
 Membership requires a commitment to personal musical growth through daily practice.
 In addition to four rehearsals per cycle, assessments are assigned through the SmartMusic program allowing for further individual feedback from the instructor.
 Each student is strongly urged to take private lessons.
-(1 unit, 4 periods per cycle; Grades 9–12; previous instrumental experience or permission of the instructor is required, grants 1 Arts credit)
+(1 unit; Grades 9–12; previous instrumental experience or permission of the instructor is required)

 HONORS JAZZ BAND

 The Jazz Band is open to qualified instrumentalists by audition.
 Emphasis is placed on a variety of jazz and rock styles as well as improvisational skills.
 Additional participation in either Wind Ensemble or Concert Choir is required.
-(1 unit, 1 period per cycle; Grades 9-12 placed by audition in the fall, grants 1 Arts credit)
+(1 unit; 1 period per cycle; Grades 9-12; placed by audition in the fall)

 MUSIC THEORY INTENSIVE

 This course is for students who would like to study the fundamentals of music theory but do not want to pursue it at the AP level.
 This fall semester course covers the language of tonal music including reading, analyzing, listening, composing, and sight singing.
-(1/2 unit, fall and spring, Grades 10-12, no prerequisite, grants 1/2 Arts credit)
+(1/2 unit; fall; Grades 10-12; no prerequisite)

 SONGWRITING: GETTING TO THE HEART OF THE MATTER

 Students will develop skills to compose their own songs and lyrics.
 Through individual and collaborative writing projects, each student will work to create pieces that develop their own compositional voice and get to the essence of their desired musical expression.
-(1/4 unit, 2 meetings per cycle, spring semester, Grades 9-12, grants 1/4 Arts credit) Prerequisite: Prior course work in Musicianship or Music Theory, or permission of the instructor.
+(1/2 unit; spring; Grades 9-12; no prerequisite)

 Extra-Curricular Opportunities